unosquare/uno-react/README.md

 This hook handle the process of getting a external resource like a fetch or reading a file, and prevent updating the react state if the component is unmounted before the resource is loaded.

-@param effect  {function} the function that will get the data
+@param effect  {function} the function that will get the data.
-@param initialValue {object} default or initial value
+@param initialValue {object} default or initial value.
 @param inputs {[]} an array of variables that the effect depends on.

 @returns [getter, isLoading]